Federal Council (Austria)

-During the renovation of the Parliament Building the Federal Council meets in the Hofburg, here the new head of government Sebastian Kurz is speaking.
+Before the renovation of the Parliament Building the Federal Council met in the Antechamber of the House of Lords.

+During the renovation of the Parliament Building the Federal Council met in the Hofburg.

-The Federal Council (Bundesrat, /de/) is the upper house of the Austrian Parliament, representing the nine States of Austria at the federal level.
+The Federal Council (Bundesrat, /de/) is the upper house of the Austrian Parliament, representing the nine states of Austria at the federal level.
 As part of a bicameral legislature alongside the National Council, it can be compared with an upper house or a senate.
-In fact, however, it is far less powerful than the National Council: although it has to approve every new law decided for by this lower chamber, the latter can – in most cases – overrule the Federal Council's refusal to approve.
+It is far less powerful than the National Council: although it has to approve every new law decided for by this lower chamber, the latter can – in most cases – overrule the Federal Council's refusal to approve.

 The Bundesrat has its seat at the Austrian Parliament Building in Vienna.
 Since 2023, it meets in a chamber formerly used by the National Council's budget committee.
 During a major renovation of the parliament building from 2017 until 2023, the Federal Council met in the Hofburg Palace.